How to Get a Plastic & Nylon Raw Materials Trading License in Dubai

 Re-export permitted as a core licensed activity

 Permitted goods under this activity include polymer granules, pellets, resins, and nylon-based feedstocks.
 These materials serve sectors such as packaging, textiles, engineering components, and construction products.
 The scope of permitted activities extends to import, export, re-export, and local distribution through approved trade channels.
-This breadth makes the licence suitable for businesses operating across multiple markets simultaneously, whether sourcing from petrochemical producers in Asia or supplying manufacturers across the wider Middle East and Africa region.
+This breadth makes the license suitable for businesses operating across multiple markets simultaneously, whether sourcing from petrochemical producers in Asia or supplying manufacturers across the wider Middle East and Africa region.

-Who This Licence Is Suited To
+Who This License Is Suited To

 Polymer traders and raw material distributors seeking a UAE free zone base with full ownership and tax efficiency